ismailhos3/LinuxTerminalBasics/README.md

 As an other way to close it, press `ctrl+s` to save and go back to the terminal and press `ctrl+c`.

 ## `ln` Command
 It's used to create links.

+We can use this to link a file or folder to somewhere else.

 We have 2 types of links: `hard links` and `soft links`.